 World Academy offers many educational enhancements and much enrichment for every stage and age.
 Our enrichment programs are an important feature of a World Academy education and offer extra value to our World Academy experience.
 Specialists in the following disciplines meet with the students on a weekly basis:

-Our Arts Program provides students with the opportunity to express themselves visually.
+Our Visual Arts Program provides students with the opportunity to express themselves visually.
 Our program explores the elements of art including shape, form, line, space, color, value and texture.
 Through the year, using different media, students develop their critical thinking skills including decision making, problem solving, creative and evaluation skills.
 Art production skills are developed using a variety of two and three-dimensional media.
 When applicable, art history knowledge and concepts from other disciplines are also incorporated into lessons.

 World Languages – French, Spanish, and VLACS